Generative engine optimisation

 -H "Authorization: Bearer pk_live_…" | jq '.lots[0]'

-Returns up to limit lots inside the radius, ordered by walking distance.
-Each lot carries availability, base rate, max daily, lot type, and a permalink.
+Returns up to limit lots inside the radius, ordered by distance (with a small boost for certified lots).
+Each lot carries an availability object and a pricing object (base_rate, rate_unit, max_daily_rate), plus its lot_type and features.
 Use this feed when you need rate / availability for a booking decision.

 Live inventory (GeoJSON)